cloudflare/workers-honeycomb-logger/README.md

 The one caveat with sampling and distributed tracing is that if you sample in both/all systems independently of one another, that it becomes likely that you will get partial traces.

-### Cloudflare Pages Support
+### Cloudflare Pages support

-For Cloudflare Pages Support, check out the [Honeycomb Pages Plugin](https://github.com/cloudflare/pages-plugins/tree/main/packages/honeycomb)
+For Cloudflare Pages support, check out the [Honeycomb Pages Plugin](https://github.com/cloudflare/pages-plugins/tree/main/packages/honeycomb).